YunoHost/doc/app_transmission.md

 ### How to download completed files?

-If Transmission is installed on `/torrent/`, you could download your completed files to the following adress: https://your-domain-name.org/torrent/downloads/
+If Transmission is installed on `/torrent/`, you could download your completed files to the following address: https://your-domain-name.org/torrent/downloads/

 ### Sending files towards server for seeding